Mukundaram/Mukund/README.md

 The original problem statement is to classify normal Chest X -rays and Pneumonia Chest X-rays.
 The pneumonia images contain both bacterial and viral pneumonia images.

-***To make the problem more challenging, the normal images were removed and the pnenumina images alone were used to build a binary classifier than can distinguish between Viral and Bacterial Pnenumonia.***
+***To make the problem more challenging, the normal images were removed and the pneumonia images alone were used to build a binary classifier than can distinguish between Viral and Bacterial Pnenumonia.***

 ## **Business Problem**